Universal basic income in the United Kingdom: 1950s – 2000

-Contemporary debate and development (2000–present)
+21st century debate and development

-A system of universal basic income is supported by the Green Party of England and Wales, the Scottish National Party and the Scottish Greens.
+A system of universal basic income is supported by the Green Party of England and Wales, the Scottish National Party Scottish Greens, and the Scottish Socialist Party.
 For a period the Liberal Democrats also accepted it as official policy, but modified their support before members voted to adopt it as party policy in September 2020.
+In March 2023, a majority of members of the Liberal Democrats at the party's Spring Conference voted in favour of adopting a "Guaranteed Basic Income" (GBI) instead of a universal basic income as the Liberal Democrats official policy.

 In January 2016, the sole MP of the Green Party of England and Wales, Caroline Lucas, tabled a motion in the British Parliament, calling on the Government to commission research into the effects of a universal basic income and examine its feasibility to replace the UK's existing social security system.

 Former Shadow Chancellor John McDonnell is said to be a supporter of universal basic income and on 16 February 2016 said that universal basic income is "an idea we want to look at".
 Writing in The New Statesman on 17 February, Labour MP Jonathan Reynolds argues in its favour, (1) as a policy for coping with "inevitable but fundamental economic change," (2) as an alternative to "the bewildering complexity of our welfare system" when "people move frequently into and out of work", and (3) as a "platform from which [people] might fulfil their potential".
 Labour Party MP, Clive Lewis, has also stated his support for universal basic income.